jthegedus/svelte-adapter-firebase/README.md

 - [Firebase Hosting Preview Channels](https://firebase.google.com/docs/hosting/test-preview-deploy) currently lacks first-party support for SSR applications.
 This adapter doesn't attempt to remedy this issue and doesn't produce a different SSR Function/Run for preview channel deployments.
 - :warning: while you can specify the region for both, Cloud Run in `firebase.json` and Cloud Functions in `runWith({})` config, **`us-central1` is the only valid region for Firebase Hosting rewrites**, other regions will error.
 The official warning about this can be found in [these docs](https://firebase.google.com/docs/hosting/functions).
 - `1.0.0` will not be published until the SvelteKit Adapter API is declared stable and SvelteKit is released for general use.

+### Firebase libs in SvelteKit routes

+This adapter does not try to solve the issue of using Firebase libraries in SvelteKit routes.
+These routes are compiled by the SvelteKit pipeline and there are many issues as ESM support in Firebase libs is not released and won't be for a long time.

+Using Firebase libs in SvelteKit `routes` may have been resolved with https://github.com/sveltejs/kit/pull/490, however this does not mean the output is compatible with the Cloud Function runtime (investigation pending) and therefore compatible with `svelte-adapter-firebase`.
+Still prefer using Firebase Cloud Functions for API routes over SvelteKit routes.

 ## Contributing